Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: The Algorithm

 \section{The \mfhucrl Algorithm}

 In this section, we tackle the Mean-Field Control Problem with unknown dynamics from \cref{eq:MFCOptimizationObjective} by relying on a \emph{model-based} learning scheme.
-Our \emph{Model-based Multi-agent Mean-field Upper Confidence} RL (\mfhucrl) algorithm uses the underlying statistical model to effectively trade-off between exploration and exploitation during policy learning.
+Our \emph{Model-based Multi-agent Mean-field Upper Confidence} RL (\mfhucrl) algorithm uses a statistical model to estimate the system's dynamics and to effectively trade-off between exploration and exploitation during policy learning.
 Before stating our algorithm, we consider the main properties of the considered dynamics models.